meza/minecraft-mod-manager/README.md

 they forget to list the supported Minecraft versions correctly.

 This setting will be overridable on an individual mod basis in the next release.
 Currently, it's a global setting.

+#### version _optional_

+For every mod you can specify a version.
+This is useful if you want to install a specific version of a mod and want to keep it that way regardless of any updates to the mod.

+There are subtle differences between how this works for Modrinth and Curseforge.
+To learn more about this, please read the [installing specific versions](#installing-specific-versions) section of the [add](#add) command.

 ### Ignore File